 I offer translation in academic, creative, and commercial writing.
 The original text may be in French, Spanish, or German.
 All translations are into English.
-If you need the reverse direction, I may be able to pass the work onto a colleague.
+If you need the reverse direction, I may be able to pass the work to a colleague.

 Do you want to attract the English market?